Lights, camera … action!

 Scale new cinematic and literary heights at the Banff Centre Mountain Film and Book Festival (Oct.
 26–Nov.
 3).
 Screen 70-plus movies, such as the world premiere of The Trilogy, which follows Sasha DiGuilian’s attempt to climb the big walls of three Banff-area mountains, including Mount Yamnuska.
 Meet legends such as Polish ski mountaineer Andrzej Bargiel and Canmore’s Sharon Wood, the first North American woman to ascend Mt.
 Everest.
 Or get movin’—join sunrise hikes, take climbing or photography workshops, or jump on Banff’s art bus and enjoy the local art galleries.
-AMA members save 7% on family or senior annual Parks Canada Discovery Passes.
+AMA members save $10 on family annual Parks Canada Discovery Passes.

 HOCKEY IN THE HAT

 Witness the future of the NHL at the World U17 Hockey Challenge in Medicine Hat (Nov.
 2–9).
 The tournament, co-hosted by Swift Current, includes the usual powerhouses: U.S., Russia, Sweden, Finland, Czech Republic and Canada.
 More than 250 former tournament players are now in the NHL, including Alex Ovechkin, Taylor Hall, Mitch Marner and Joe Thornton.

 COOKING IN A WINTER WONDERLAND